-- Graze paddocks for 2-5 days no more. - The stock will tell you when it is time to move (vocalising). - Plan the sequence of paddock use carefully. - Alter gateways to where the stock wish to move between paddocks. - Mix annual and perennial pasture paddocks in winter. - Defer grazing until feed target has been reached (500-800 kg/ha).
+- Graze paddocks for 2-5 days no more.
+Summer may be an exception. - The stock will tell you when it is time to move (vocalising). - Plan the sequence of paddock use carefully. - Alter gateways to where the stock wish to move between paddocks. - Mix annual and perennial pasture paddocks in winter. - Defer grazing until feed target has been reached (500-800 kg/ha).
 Use a feedlot or stubble in the meantime. - Be prepared to leave some ewes behind at lambing and collect them later, even the next time round.